-Currently, sertraline in the U.S. market is FDA approved to treat the following conditions:
+Currently, sertraline in the U.S. market is FDA-approved to treat the following conditions:

 Aside from this list, doctors also prescribe sertraline for off-label purposes, such as treating sleep disorders, postpartum depression, and premature ejaculation.

 In 2017, some 37.1 million sertraline prescription were issued in the United States alone, making the antidepressant one of the top 50 prescribed drugs in the country.

-If you only take sertraline occasionally prior to sex — for example 5-8 single doses a month — to prevent premature ejaculation, the risk and intensity of side effects is reduced.
+If you only take sertraline occasionally prior to sex — for example 5-8 single doses a month — to treat premature ejaculation, the risk and intensity of side effects is reduced.

-Dizziness: During the first several weeks on sertraline you may frequently feel a mild dizziness or lightheadedness.
+Dizziness: During the first several weeks on sertraline you may feel a mild dizziness or lightheadedness.
 This is more common for people who take sertraline in the morning hours.
 Try switching your daily dose to the evening instead.
 For most people this improves the daytime dizziness.

-Sleep problems: Like all SSRI, sertraline can affect the quality of your night sleep.
+Sleep problems: Like all SSRIs, sertraline can affect the quality of your night sleep.
 You may find it harder to fall asleep or suddenly wake up at night.
 Once again, this is a short-term effect of sertraline and will eventually go away.
 Avoid coffee, energy drinks, and caffeinated sodas during the first month of taking sertraline, as this could exacerbate the sleeping problems.

 To learn more about other potential side effects of sertraline not mentioned here, speak with a doctor or refer to the manufacturer’s package insert.